SB2318/UltimateHealth/README.md

 ## About:

 UltimateHealth is an innovative open-source project that aims to provide a comprehensive online library and article management application focused on health.
-The project is designed to cater to users who are looking for reliable and trustworthy information on various health-related topics.
+The project is designed to cater to users looking for reliable and trustworthy information on various health-related topics.

 ## Features:

-From the beginner perspective, the project consists of three main modules: Article Section, Chat Section, and Podcasts.
+From the beginner's perspective, the]is project consists of three main modules: Article Section, Chat Section, and Podcasts.
 The Article Section includes:

 * Diseases-related information
 * General health-related guidance
 * Survival experiences from critical diseases
 * Backend Development

 Users can also listen to articles(audio features) if they prefer.
-The Chat Section features a guider bot that helps users solve their health-related problems.
+The Chat Section features a guide bot that helps users solve health-related problems.

 Hello!
-Congratulations to all the GSSOC'24 contributors and mentors!🎉 I'm thrilled to be a part of this amazing team and I'm excited to work together to make the Ultimate Health project a huge success.
+Congratulations to all the GSSOC'24 contributors and mentors!🎉 I'm thrilled to be a part of this amazing team and excited to work together to make the Ultimate Health project a huge success.
 Let's collaborate, learn, and grow together!

 ## Getting Started: